Ida Horton East: Career

 For several years, she was associated with the W.C.T.U. work.
 For years, she served as the president of the Central W.C.T.U. in Nashville, Tennessee, where she resided for many years, and was also corresponding secretary of the State W.C.T.U.
 She was appointed State chair of the Southern Woman's Council.
 She spent much time and money for the cause of temperance.
 In every reform movement, she took great interest.
 When the Prohibition amendment was before the people of Tennessee, she was active in the work to create a sentiment in its favor.
 A large tent, that had been provided in the city in which to conduct gospel services, she had moved to every part of the city for a month, and procured for each night able Prohibition speeches.
 She was a delegate to every national W.C.T.U. convention since 1887.

 At her stately home, she entertained guests of national reputation, and from the same home, the poor were never turned away empty-handed.
 McTyeire Memorial Church was in existence because of her untiring energies.
 Possessed of an ample fortune, she was foremost in all movements looking to uplift the less fortunate.

 For two years, she taught a night school for young men and boys.

 Though she found little time to write, she wrote for several periodicals, was correspondent for newspapers, and prepared a book for publication.

 She was appointed Regent of the Cumberland Chapter, the second one of the order of D.A.R. organized in Tennessee.
 She also held the office of State Vice Regent of the D.A.R.

 Personal life

-When very young, she married David Crockett Ward, a merchant, who was killed in the Civil War.
-They had three children, Augustus, Nina, and Eila.
+When very young, she married David Crockett Ward—a merchant—who was killed in the Civil War.
+They had three children: Augustus, Nina and Eila.
 During the war, she was the only protection of her old parents, with the exception of a few faithful servants who remained with them.

 In 1868, she married Judge Edward H. East, a jurist, who sympathized with and aided her in all her work.
 Edward briefly served as Tennessee's acting governor during the interim between Andrew Johnson's inauguration as U.S. Vice President on March 4, 1865, and the inauguration of the state's "elected" governor, William G. Brownlow, on April 5, 1865.

-In feeble health for two years, but sick only a short time, Ida Horton East died in Nashville, February 4, 1915.
+In feeble health for two years, but sick only a short time, Ida Horton East died in Nashville on February 4, 1915.